 Fences were constructed of creosote posts at 10m spacings and a dropper in between.
 Sheep and lamb cyclone was used on all except the high pressure areas.
-Around the outside of the droughtlot a plain wire was added on top.
+Around the outside of the containment area a plain wire was added on top.
 High pressure areas had 1m high pig cyclone (approx 15cm mesh).
-Gates were 2 x 10m for each pen.
+Gates were $2 \times 10m$ for each pen.